What Is Static Application Security Testing (SAST)?

 Simplify Static Analysis Security Testing with Cycode

-Cycode is the industry’s leading AI-Native Application Security Platform, designed to solve the inherent friction between fast-paced development and rigorous security.
+Cycode is the industry’s leading AI-Native application security platform, designed to solve the inherent friction between fast-paced development and rigorous security.
 Rather than operating as another siloed tool, Cycode scales and standardizes developer security across your entire organization, ensuring you deliver safe code without compromising velocity.

 Our platform is engineered to either replace legacy SAST security scan tools or seamlessly integrate with your existing stack.
-We provide cyber resiliency through unmatched visibility, risk-driven prioritization, and just-in-time remediation of SAST vulnerabilities at scale.
+We provide cyber resiliency through unmatched visibility, risk-driven prioritization, and just-in-time remediation of vulnerabilities at scale.

 Book a demo now to see the AI-Native difference in action.